Paul-Dempsey/pachde-CHEM/doc/index.md

 - [Getting started with VCV Rack - Video tutorials](https://community.vcvrack.com/t/getting-started-with-vcv-rack-video-tutorials/11204)

-To get started with CHEM, first read the [**Core**](./core.md#chem-core) module docs.

 > **Note** CHEM has features to address a broad section of the documented Haken MIDI protocol.
 However, some features are non-functional on the Osmose or currently released EM firmware (e.g. alternate tunings in 10.52).
+>
-If you come across something that doesn't work, please open an issue so that I can fix CHEM issues and document limitations in either Expressive E or Haken Audio's implementation.
+> If you come across something that doesn't work, please open an issue so that I can fix CHEM issues and document limitations in either Expressive E or Haken Audio's implementation.
+>
-I am currently not disabling or removing features for Osmose or specific firmware versions.
+> I am currently not disabling or removing features for Osmose or specific firmware versions.
 Instead, I hope that these issues get fixed by Expressive E or Haken Audio in software updates.

 ## Module Index